jameshughes89/cs102/src/site/topics/inheritance/careful.rst

         rect.setWidth(2.0 * rect.getWidth());
     }

 * ``pumpItUp`` is a method that will double the area of a rectangle

-* Think of what will happen when we run this
+* Think of what will happen when running this

 .. code-block:: java
     :linenos: